MathieuDubart/projetPortfolio/README.md

 # Context

 This is a school project for "L'École By CCI", based in France.
-We had to create a portfolio for 11 students.
+For the end of our first study year, we had to create a portfolio for 11 students.
 Of course, we had to make it as customizable as possible for everyone, using the Dribbble API.
+It's not perfect but it works pretty good.

 # Server and Routing